-Parents didn’t necessarily use our wishlists to order directly from Sears, nor did our lists create any rock solid guarantee that we’d get even a tenth of the stuff we wanted.
+Parents didn’t necessarily use our lists to order directly from Sears, nor did us writing them create any real guarantee that we’d get even a tenth of the stuff we wanted.
 That was all immaterial, because the thrill was in the dreaming.
 I rarely play the Lotto, but when I do, it’s not because I think I have a real shot at winning.
 Those few dollars just afford me the chance to imagine a world where I could have everything I want.
 You’re playing for the dreams, and it wasn’t much different with the Sears Wish Book.

-Of course, the appeal of looking at these ancient catalogs today is far different.
-They almost work like historical documents, cataloguing every trivial thing that people of all ages never needed, but still really, really wanted.
+Of course, the appeal of looking at these old catalogs today is far different.
+They almost work like historical documents, cataloguing every trivial thing that people never needed, but still really, really wanted.
 They’ve become accidental archives of the material world, covering everything from fashion to technology.

 …and toys, of course!